siemens/LightweightCmpRa/doc/config/README.md

 |optional |absent|newWithOld|URI| location of forward transition certificate to return|
 |optional |absent|oldWithNew|URI| location of backward transition certificate to return|

+So far, the `RootCaCertValue` value input is ignored.
-An empty infoValue should be specified as `GetRootCaCertificateUpdate: {}`.
+An empty infoValue can be specified as `GetRootCaCertificateUpdate: {}`.

 ### The `CrlUpdateRetrieval` object

 The **`CrlUpdateRetrieval` object** controls the handling of a CRL Update Retrieval genm request.

 It contains